Methodology

 Where Google's rating distribution histogram is not exposed to web crawlers, we cross-check with Yelp, NiceJob, Angi, or Birdeye and flag the data source.
 Self-reported figures (e.g., a company that publishes "500+ five-star reviews" on its own site) are noted as such and not given equal weight.

-Why this formula?
+Why this rule?

 1. Google review data is the signal homeowners actually use.
 Google star rating + review count is the only number Boca/Delray homeowners see on the map when they search.
 Matching the ranking to that signal means the article's conclusions match their lived experience.